-Planning on going an epic backpacking adventure in Europe?
+Planning on going an epic adventure in ?
 Want to volunteer and help the unfortunate earthquake victims in Nepal?
 One of the cool perks of traveling solo is that you literally can go anywhere you want, without someone else’s interests, budget and hesitations in mind.

 2. It develops your skills in money management

 Frankly, traveling solo isn’t as economical as a trip with a partner, family or a group of friends.
 Unlike group travel, there is no one to split the cost of your food, transportation and hotel room.
 But the good news is, traveling solo can help develop your money-management skills as well as teaches how to be frugal.

 3. It pushes you out of your comfort zone

 From language barrier to homesickness, there are plenty of challenges you’ll have to face, when you’re traveling solo abroad.
 But guess what?
 These challenges will push you out of your comfort zone, make you grow, and help you become a better person.

 4. Traveling solo is empowering

 Surviving a trip alone is truly an empowering experience because it will make you feel like you can conquer any challenge or do anything you want.
 After all, you’ve planned a trip, traveled, and survived all the challenges and hurdles that came your way, on your own.

 Coordinating a getaway with someone else is challenging, let alone with a group of friends.
 With solo traveling, however, you’ll be able to set your activities, itinerary and dates easily, without the need to coordinate with another person who might be just as busy as you are.